 - Staff who take an inclusive approach from start to finish

-- A quiet space outside the auditorium where people can go during the show if they need to
+- A quiet space outside the performance space where people can go during the show if they need to

 Yes, there is accessible seating.
 If you require accessible seating, please make a note when booking your tickets online or contact the Box Office at 416-504-7529 or info@passemuraille.on.ca.